-The methods and procedures described in the guide combine best practice and scientific rigour with straight-forward instructions, to guarantee the delivery of high quality data to the Waterwatch database.
+The methods and procedures described combine best practice and scientific rigour with straight-forward instructions, to ensure students gain maximum benefit from participation while also contributing high quality data to the Waterwatch database.
 Such data becomes a valuable tool for natural resource managers to use in catchment planning.